Architizer/arc-refine-guide/readme.md

-Arc Refine Guide
+Marketing Automation Refine Guide
 ---

-This is a guide for Google Refine for the Architizer team.
+This is a guide for using Google Refine for Marketing Automation.